Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: use cases and requirements of off-network communication for railways

 {\bf{Shunting Communication:}} Shunting movements include changing the locomotive of a train, coupling/uncoupling wagons, changing the order in which wagons are arranged in a train.
 All shunting movements are done within a station and require cooperation between shunting members via radio, which contains data, voice, and video communications over the network or off-network.

 {\bf{Remote Control of Engines:}} The driver can remotely control the engine of the train via a ground-based system or an on-board system located at the other end of the engine.
-It is typically used for shunting operations in depots, shunting yards, or for banking.
+It is typically used for shunting operations in depots, shunting yards, or banking and should support off-network communication due to the uncertainty of the network.

 {\bf{Train Integrity Monitoring:}} Accidental separation of train cabins is a hazardous event, and to avoid that situation, the driver can use this system to check the movement of the tail of the train while it is running.
 Even if the tail of the train is accidentally separated, the system still needs to maintain communication within a limited range after separation.
+Since the track is not always covered by the network when the train is running, the system should also be capable of off-network communication.

 {\bf{Trackside Maintenance Warning System:}} Typically, the train is also running during trackside maintenance.
 To ensure the safety of the staff and the regular operation of the train, this system must promptly and accurately notify the staff of the upcoming train during the trackside maintenance period.
+Since the warning system is usually deployed temporarily and the network does not entirely cover the rail tracks, the system needs to have off-network communication capabilities.

-{\bf{Autonomous Train Control (ATC) and Autonomous Train Operation (ATO):}} This system is expected to be used primarily for urban rail transportation such as subways.
+{\bf{ATC and Autonomous Train Operation (ATO):}} This system is expected to be used primarily for urban rail transportation such as subways.
 Traditional train control system usually determines its movement by communicating with trackside devices, while this system allows trains to determine their movement autonomously based on direct communication between trains.
+For the safe operation of trains, even if the network is unavailable, the trains need to transmit speed, location, and other information in real-time, so this system needs to have the ability to communicate off the network.

 {\bf{Virtual Coupling:}} This scenario is similar to vehicle platooning in V2X, where trains directly share control information (acceleration and braking, etc.) in real-time and combine it to control their trains.
 It can significantly reduce the distance between trains and increase the efficiency of railway transportation.
 Virtual coupling is that multiple trains in close distance move together as they are physically coupled.
 When the virtual coupling is formed, the distance between the trains is about 300 m (urban railway).
+Due to the high demand for latency, it is the only scenario that sets off-network communication as the default mode even when the network is available.

 {\bf{Train Ready for Departure:}} This scenario is used to ensure that passengers can safely board the train and that the train can safely leave the platform.
 It consists primarily of driver-to-controller communication, conductor-to-driver communication, and platform camera video transmission.
 If the platform is in a remote area without a network, off-network communication is used.